 Providing instant direct deposit loans in minutes—and with little to no hassle—is good for potential borrowers who can’t get traditional installment loans.
 Many same-day loan options don’t require a credit check, such as direct deposit payday loans.
 And while that may be attractive to borrowers with low credit scores, these loans can also be very risky.

 Getting direct deposit loans in minutes helps borrowers who may not have many options available with traditional lenders.
 However, many direct deposit loans have certain attributes that any borrower should fully understand:

-- Direct deposit loans can be expensive.
-Direct deposit loans are unsecured loans.
+- The Cost — Direct deposit loans are unsecured loans.
 This means that the borrower won’t need collateral.
 Because of that fact, lenders factor the risk of the loan into an interest rate that can be quite high.

-- You can get direct deposit loans in minutes, but they come in small amounts.
+- The Loan Amount — You can get direct deposit loans in minutes, but they come in small amounts.
 Most direct deposit loans are available only for $500 or less.
 For many borrowers, this amount may be just enough to get them through to the next payday.
-But if you need a larger loan, you’ll be better off looking elsewhere.
+But if you need a larger installment loan, you’ll be better off looking elsewhere.